 A riff-heavy pleasure, obviously.
 Got to get out there and support our bands: we all need each other.
-But these guys make it easy because the records and the gigs are so fucking good.
+But these guys make it easy because the records and the gigs are so damned good.
 Hope you’ve got a band or musician like this where you live – and if so, tell us.

 WELCOME BACK, Desert Storm.